Environment Effects Statement

 - A proposed framework for monitoring and managing environmental effects during project delivery.

 The EES was supported by a range of technical studies that identified and assessed the potential effects of the project and provide guidance on mitigation measures.
-These studies included assessing the impact of the Metro Tunnel on:
+These studies included assessing the impact of the Metro Tunnel on the Natural environment, geology and ground conditions, heritage impacts and traffic and transport.

 Further documents relating to the environmental assessment of the project can be found on the Department of Environment, Land, Water & Planning website's Melbourne Metro Rail Project page (external link).